 5. Why did Chickasaws begin to reestablish schools in their new land?

 Student Activity

-Based on what you have learned, prepare an essay discussing how the 1856 constitution affected the Chickasaw people in their new land in Indian Territory.
-Write your essay below.
+Based on what you have learned, prepare a short essay discussing how the 1856 constitution affected the Chickasaw people in their new land in Indian Territory.
+Prepare your essay using the blank space below.